T

 $1.5–$3

-A signature Hội An noodle dish featuring thick, chewy noodles, slices of succulent pork, fresh herbs, and crispy croutons, all brought together by a rich, savory broth.
-The unique texture and flavor come from water drawn from a specific ancient well in the town.
+A signature Hội An noodle dish featuring thick, chewy noodles, slices of tender pork, fresh greens, and crispy croutons, all in a savory, umami-rich broth.
+The unique texture and flavor come from water drawn from a specific ancient well in town.

 Where to try: Thanh Cao Lầu